-In Behaalotecha we see Moses II, the lonely man of faith.
+&lt;sup>3 David Brooks, The Road to Character, p. xiii.

+That is a central theme of Beha'alotecha.
+Until now we have seen the outer Moses, worker of miracles, mouthpiece of the Divine Word, unafraid to confront Pharaoh on the one hand, his own people on the other, the man who shattered the Tablets engraved by God Himself and who challenged Him to forgive His people, "and if not, blot me out of the book You have written" (Ex.
+32:32).
+This is the public Moses, a figure of heroic strength.
+In Soloveitchik terminology, it is Moses I. In Beha'alotecha we see Moses II, the lonely man of faith.
 It is a very different picture.
 In the first scene we see him break down.
 The people are complaining again about the food.
 They have manna but no meat.
-They engage in false nostalgia: "How we remember the fish that we used to eat in Egypt for free!
-And the cucumbers, melons, leeks, onions, and garlic!"
+They engage in false nostalgia:

+"We remember the fish we ate in Egypt at no cost, the cucumbers, and the melons, and the leeks, and the onions, and the garlic!"
 (Num.
+11:5)

-11: 5).
-This is one act of ingratitude too many for Moses, who gives voice to deep despair.
-"Why did You bring all this trouble to your servant?
-Why haven't I found favour in your eyes, that You are placing the burden of this entire people on me!
-Did I conceive this people or give birth to them, that You tell me to carry them in my lap the way a nurse carries a baby...
-I cannot carry this whole nation!
-The burden is too heavy for me!
-If this is how you are going to treat me, please kill me now, if I have found favour in your eyes, because I cannot bear seeing all this misery!"
+This is one act of ingratitude too many for Moses, who gives voice to deep despair:

+"Why have You treated Your servant so badly?
+Why have I found so little favour in Your sight that You lay all the burden of this people upon me?
+Was it I who conceived all this people?
+Was it I who gave birth to them all, that You should say to me, 'Carry them in your lap, as a nursemaid carries a baby,' ...?
+I cannot bear all this people alone; the burden is too heavy for me.
+If this is how You treat me, kill me now, if I have found favour in Your sight, and let me not see my own misery!"
 (Num.
-11: 11-15).
+11:11-15)

 Then comes the great transformation.
 God tells him to take seventy elders who will bear the burden with him.
 God takes the spirit that is on Moses and extends it to the elders.
 Two of them, Eldad and Medad, among the six chosen from each tribe but left out of the final ballot, begin prophesying within the camp.
 They too have caught Moses' spirit.
 Joshua fears that this may lead to a challenge to Moses leadership and urges Moses to stop them.
-Moses answers with surpassing generosity, "Are you jealous on my behalf.
-Would that all God's people were prophets and that He would rest his spirit on each of them" (Num.
-11: 29).
+Moses answers with surpassing generosity:

+"Are you jealous on my behalf?
+Would that all the Lord's people were prophets, that He would rest His spirit upon them all!"
+(Num.
+11:29)

 The mere fact that Moses now knew that he was not alone, seeing seventy elders share his spirit, cures him of his depression, and he now exudes a gentle, generous confidence that is moving and unexpected.